benparvar/sousvide/README.md

 PAN:V:000		Turn off the heater
 PAN:V:001		Turn on the heater
-PAN:V:002:0000	Set the heater timmer
-PAN:V:003:0000	Set the heater temperature
+PAN:V:002:0000	Set the heater timmer in seconds PAN:V:003:0000	Set the heater temperature

 * Output Examples *